Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Introduction

-\paragraph{Model overview.} Our methodology proceeds in three stages.
-First, we train in Section \ref{sec:empirical-multi-iso} zone-level classifiers to forecast extreme positive and negative DART events using historical load, price, and congestion features described in Section \ref{sec:model_setup}.
-Second, conditional on a directional signal, we estimate the expected DART spread and the local price impact implied by the observed day-ahead bid stack {(Section \ref{sec:modelling_ke})}.
-Finally, we solve a quadratic optimization problem that jointly determines the optimal vector of zonal virtual positions, explicitly accounting for asymmetric system-wide and local market impact {(Section \ref{sec:optimal})}.
+Our methodology proceeds in three stages.
+First, we train in Section~\ref{sec:empirical-multi-iso} zone-level classifiers to forecast extreme positive and negative DART events using historical load, price, and congestion features described in Section~\ref{sec:model_setup}.
+Second, in Section~\ref{sec:scaling-impact}, we develop a structural price impact model that yields closed-form expressions for the optimal vector of zonal virtual positions, explicitly accounting for asymmetric system-wide and local market impact (Section~\ref{sec:optimal}).
+System-wide energy impact coefficients are estimated from the local slope of the day-ahead bid stack (Section~\ref{sec:modelling_ke}), while zone-specific congestion sensitivities are calibrated from zonal load and price data (Section~\ref{sec:estimating-kz}).
 This separation between signal generation and impact-aware sizing allows predictive accuracy and economic consistency to be evaluated independently.

-Overall, our results show that DART forecasting and virtual bidding must be treated as a {joint} problem: forecasts alone are insufficient unless paired with a principled model of price impact and a rigorous scaling rule.
-By combining predictive modeling, structural analysis of bid stacks, and multi-zone optimization, this paper provides a comprehensive framework for scalable and economically consistent virtual trading in U.S.\ wholesale electricity markets.
+The resulting strategy is evaluated out-of-sample on NYISO data from 2022--2025 in Section~\ref{sec:performance}.